EwShen/LLM-Literature-Review/README.md

 ## Quantum Programming Languages in the Future
 The future of quantum programming languages lies in improving abstractions, enhancing error correction capabilities, and making quantum programming more intuitive and accessible.
 There is also a push toward creating languages that can seamlessly integrate classical and quantum computation, making them versatile for a broader range of applications.

+## Summary

+An ideal quantum programming language would balance usability, performance, and robustness, combining key characteristics from existing research and languages.
+Integration of classical and quantum computation is another essential feature, allowing smooth interoperability between classic control structures and quantum operations, as demonstrated by Q# and Quipper.
+Error handling and debugging tools are particularly important due to the noisy nature of quantum systems.
+Robust tools for simulating noise, visualizing quantum states, and real-time error correction are necessary, as highlighted in Qiskit and Cirq.
+Additionally, the language should be hardware-agnostic, enabling code portability across different quantum devices, a goal pursued by Quipper and QCL, which abstracts hardware details away from the developer​.
+Research has focused on combining formal verification methods and type safety to ensure the correctness of quantum algorithms, as seen in works by Selinger and others on lambda calculus adaptations for quantum computing.
+Overall, an ideal language would simplify quantum programming, support scalability, and maintain strong correctness guarantees, making quantum computing more accessible and practical.

 ## References
 * [Quantum programming: From theories to implementations](https://link.springer.com/article/10.1007/s11434-012-5147-6)